Jaishreebala/Beginner-ML-Projects/README.md

 ## 1. Student Grades Predictor

-A python script that predicts the final grades of students using pandas, sklearn, numpy and also plotted a graph using matplotlib.
+A python script that predicts the final grades of students using linear regression & plotted graph of the data.

+**Modules Used:** pandas, sklearn, numpy & matplotlib.

 ## 2. Car Safety Categorizer

+A python script that classifies cars using the KNN Algoritm.

+**Modules Used:** pandas, sklearn, numpy